These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 It was my husband's birthday and I was cooking and had just placed his cake on the table.
 All of a sudden, things started shaking.
 The doors of …

-This picture shows the huge concrete slabs that fell off the JC Penney building and came crashing down on the street below, crushing cars and trapping people.
+The picture above shows the huge concrete slabs that fell off the JC Penney building and came crashing down on the street below, crushing cars and trapping people.

 The haunting picture above looks more like a ghost town than 4th Avenue in Anchorage.
-This picture is a powerful reminder of the incredible destruction our town endured.
+This picture is a striking reminder of the incredible destruction our town endured.

-Can you even imagine how the people who were shopping in those businesses or walking on the sidewalk, or even driving by, must have felt like when those first powerful jolts began shaking those buildings apart?
+Can you even imagine how the people who were shopping in those businesses or walking on the sidewalk, or even driving by, must have felt like when those first powerful jolts began shaking everything apart?

 The 1964 earthquake struck on March 27th, Good Friday.

-For many students, it was yet another reminder that our lives had been changed by an amazing force of nature.
+It was yet another reminder that our lives had been changed forever by an amazing force of nature.

 For a short time after the quake, we wondered if our town would ever be the same.